Byndyusoft/Byndyusoft.ModelResult/README.md

 # Byndyusoft.ModelResult
-Result of domain model login similar to ActionResult
+Result of domain model logic similar to ActionResult

 | | | |
 | ------- | ------------ | --------- |